History of St. Bernadette's

 Sadly the third phase was not started in time to void the cuts in education budget and only half of the third phase was built.
 This should have been for the Juniors but was much too small.
 The Governors allowed it to be used for the Infant classes and Wigan Education Authority furnished it.
 This is how the school was still arranged in 1996.
 Since then further building work has taken place and additional classrooms have been added.

 Mrs M. Lathom was the school’s first Lollipop Lady.
 She retired and was followed by Mrs. McCarroll and in 1985 by Mrs C. Sweeney, who remained our Lollipop Lady for the next 32 years!

 Another innovation was the setting up in 1991 of the Pre-school starter group to introduce our 3 and 4 year old children to school life.

 Sadly in 1994 staff and children alike were to see the retirement of Miss Ratcliffe, after 24 years service to the school.

-All the staff and children of St. Bernadette’s have and continue to make many happy memories ......
+The family of St. Bernadette’s have and will continue to make many happy memories ......